 The two women, who made history by entering the Sabarimala Lord Ayyappa temple, have approached the Supreme Court seeking protection.

-Kanakadurga, 39, and Bindu Ammini, 40, approached the court saying that their lives and liberty are in danger, and that one of them was already in the hospital after being attacked.
+Kanakadurga, 39, and Bindhu Ammini, 40, approached the court saying that their life and liberty was in danger and that one of them was already in hospital after being attacked.

 The Supreme Court will hear their plea on Friday.

-Kanakadurga, who is a government employee, was attacked by her mother-in-law and was admitted in a hospital on Tuesday.
-A case was filed against her mother-in-law Sumathi, who also claimed that she was attacked by Kanakadurga.
+Kanakadurga who is a government employee was attacked by her mother-in-law and was admitted in a hospital on Wednesday.
+A case was filed against her mother-in-law Sumathi, who too claimed that she was attacked by Kanakadurga.

 The two had gone into hiding after entering the temple on January 2.
 Their entry had led to widespread violence and harthal in Kerala.